Birds at risk in agricultural landscapes

 Funding and support

 Assistance for Monitoring the impact of grassland bird stewardship projects and Reproductive success in different land cover types and uses was provided by the Government of Ontario.
-BECO is working in partnership with the Ontario Soil and Crop Improvement Association on Testing grazing strategies for Bobolink in pastures.
-Funding is provided through the Species at Risk Partnerships on Agricultural Lands (SARPAL) program, an Environment and Climate Change Canada initiative.
-Additional funding from SARPAL is supporting Monitoring the impact of grassland bird stewardship projects.
+BECO worked in partnership with the Ontario Soil and Crop Improvement Association on Testing grazing strategies for Bobolink in pastures.
+Funding was provided through the Species at Risk Partnerships on Agricultural Lands (SARPAL) program, an Environment and Climate Change Canada initiative.
+Additional funding from SARPAL supported Monitoring the impact of grassland bird stewardship projects in 2017.
 We thank the Ontario Trillium Foundation for supporting the launch of our birds at risk in agricultural landscapes program in 2016 and our project Tracking Bobolink movements using radio telemetry.
 Assistance for Evaluating Bobolink and Eastern Meadowlark habitat use was provided by the Government of Ontario and Mitacs.
-Additional support for our birds at risk in agricultural landscapes program was provided by Echo Foundation and the CICan Clean Tech Internships program.
-We are also very grateful to Vortex Canada for loaning BECO the optics equipment required to carry out these projects.
+Additional support for our birds at risk in agricultural landscapes program was provided by Echo Foundation, the CICan Clean Tech Internships program, and donations.
+We are also grateful to Vortex Canada for loaning binoculars for conducting field research.